-CHATHAM–Columbia Land Conservancy, 49 Main Street, has canceled all in-person public programs through April 30, and canceled the June 20 Summer Solstice Soiree.
+CHATHAM–Columbia Land Conservancy, 49 Main Street, has canceled all in-person public programs through April 30, and have also decided to cancel the June 20 Summer Solstice Soiree.
 We will keep you posted.

 CHATHAM–The Crandell Theatre is closed through Thursday, April 16.
 The reopening on Friday, April 17, will be subject to then-current public health information.

-CHATHAM & CANAAN—The Chatham & Canaan Libraries are closed. chatham.lib.ny.us
+CHATHAM & CANAAN—The Chatham & Canaan Libraries are closed at least through March 28. chatham.lib.ny.us

 CHATHAM–Thompson Giroux Gallery, , postponing reception for THESPACE WITHIN by William Thompson.
 The artist reception for this show will be announced as soon as possible.